Winterizing your family’s car is crucial – ideally before the Michigan weather gets gnarly.

 Shelton adds to top off all of your fluids and keep coolant at the proper freeze point (check this with a tester, available for a few dollars at auto stores).

-Keep these items in your trunk, Tim’s Complete Auto Maintenance notes:
+If you’re looking for essential items to stock in your family car this winter, keep these items in your trunk, Tim’s Complete Auto Maintenance notes:

 - Small snow shovel.
 In case you’ve got to dig your car out.